Am I Using Confession as an Excuse to Sin?

 Two terms to keep in mind: Perfect contrition is when we ask for forgiveness because our motivation is that God loves us and forgives us, and therefore we should not sin.
 Imperfect contrition is when we ask for forgiveness because we think we’ll go to hell if we don’t ask for forgiveness.
 Attempting to look at our sins as what separates us from God’s love is the goal here.
 In the future, look for ways to move closer to who God made you to be and become more of who God knows you can become.

 Deacon Mike Hayes was ordained for the diocese of Cleveland in 2024 and is assigned to St. Christopher’s Parish in Rocky River, OH.
-He serves the diocese as both Director of Young Adult Ministry and the Bishop’s Delegate for Interfaith and Ecumenical Relations.
-He’s also the host of 5 Questions with the Paulists and the podcast Question of Faith.
-Deacon Mike is one of the founders of Busted Halo and has worked with young adults his entire ministry career in retreat, spiritual direction, and campus Ministry.
-He’s the author of "Googling God" (Paulist, 2007) and "Loving Work" (Orbis, 2012).
+He serves the diocese in multiple roles as Director of Chaplaincy Services, the Bishop’s Delegate for Interfaith and Ecumenical Relations and as the Delegate for Active Deacons.
+He’s also the host of 5 Questions with the Paulists and a frequent host on the Deacon’s Pod as a Paulist Deacon Affiliate.
+Deacon Mike is one of the founders of Busted Halo and worked with young adults for 25 years in retreat, spiritual direction, and campus Ministry.
+He’s the author of “Googling God” (Paulist, 2007) and “Loving Work” (Orbis, 2012).
 Deacon Mike and his wife Marion live in Lakewood, OH with their dog, Vito.